-Cafeteria: The cafeteria is open each morning and lunchtime.
-Food and drink purchased in the cafeteria must remain in the cafeteria.
+Cafeteria: The cafeteria server is open at lunchtime.
+All food and drinks will be consumed in the cafeteria or other designated lunch areas.
 If a student brings a bag lunch from home, they may also eat it in the cafeteria or other designated lunch areas.
 Students are expected to clear their tables when they are finished and place their garbage in the containers provided, including use of recycling bins.

 Cars and Motorcycles (Parking): Student parking is a privilege and can be revoked at any time.
 The student parking area is at the west side of the school.
 Students are not permitted to sit in cars or to loiter in the parking lot.
 Cars will be towed at owner's expense if they are not parked in designated areas.
 Bus and fire routes and fire exits must not be blocked.
-Parking restrictions are posted and must be obeyed.
+Parking restrictions are posted on the school website and must be obeyed.
 Drivers must obey Ministry of Transportation rules of the road on school property.
 Please note that any vehicle, parked on school property, is subject to searches if the administration has safety concerns.
 Students will be required to register their vehicles with the main office.

 Cell phones: Personal cell phone use is prohibited during instructional time.
 If a cell phone is visible or is heard by a staff member, during instructional time, they may ask for it to be turned over to the office and the student must comply.
 The taking of photos, filming or recording, or the broadcasting of live audio and/or video, while at school or at a school related activity, is prohibited unless approved by the DDSB (or school), and/or where proper written consents have been obtained, as may be appropriate.
 The use of a cell phone for personal video or photographic use (including unauthorized images of students, staff, and visitors) is strictly prohibited.

 Confiscated cell phones may be returned to the student at the end of the day.
 On subsequent confiscations the cell phone may only be returned to parents/guardians.
 The school is not responsible for cell phones brought onto school property.